 All COVID-19 restrictions and free mass testing have now ended.

-The UK Health Security Agency (UKHSA) has published revised UK infection prevention and control (IPC) guidance relating to both staff and patients.
-The accompanying letter from NHS England and NHS Improvement (NHSEI) summarises the following protocols that should be in place for staff in the transition back to pre-pandemic measures:
+NHS England has published revised national infection prevention and control guidance relating to both staff and patients.
+The accompanying letter from NHS England summarises the following protocols that should be in place for staff in the transition back to pre-pandemic measures:

 - returning to pre-pandemic physical distancing in all areas